StefanScherer/adfs2/README.md

 ./build.sh dc
 ```

-The guest will reboot twice until all features are up and running.
-After that
-the domain `windomain.local` is up and running at IP address `192.168.33.2`.
+After that the domain `windomain.local` is up and running at IP address `192.168.33.2`.

 ### Create AD FS2 Server
 This guest will join the domain and install the ADFS2.